 Easter Egg Mold

-8. When your eggs are at room temperature, they are ready to wrap or package.
+10. Wait until your eggs are at room temperature, then they are ready to wrap or package in a candy box, you might want to add a little Easter grass to the box.

 *****The candy mold you will receive is completely clear******